Moqume/Cookillian-WP/readme.txt

 2. Statistics to track compliance impact

 == Changelog ==

+= 1.2 (November 4 2013) =
+* Fixed: WordPress 'wordpress_test_cookie' as well as 'wordpress_*' set to a required cookie in all circumstances, to avoid accidental lock-outs
+* Fixed: TLD not always correctly determined, causing a the cookie opt-in/out cookie not to be set
+* Changed: Removed AJAX NONCE check at the public side

 = 1.1.18 (June 25 2012) =
 * __Added:__ Option to periodically scrub cookies, to help capture JavaScript cookies